 - To minimize contact among clients, staff and volunteers, food is being prepacked for safe and quick distribution.

-- Distributions at Champion have been moved outside with a limited number of people moving through at any given time.
-UPDATE: We’re back inside at Champion.
-We offer drive-thru distributions at Glenwood and Delaware.
+- We offer drive-thru distributions at Glenwood and Delaware.
 In Lancaster, prepacked boxes are delivered to clients’ cars.

 - Franklin and Delaware county clients must still make appointments at www.lssfoodpantries.org.